-If the system failure only affects the input of information into AEMO, then AEMO will perform for each day during the system down time the calculations described in clause 7.10 using estimates for the each piece of data that it does not receive under that clause.
-Any discrepancy between the estimates used by AEMO and the actual data will be treated as an adjustment under clause 7.10.18 and the calculations under clause 7.10 will be revised as described in clause 7.10.18.
+If the system failure only affects the input of information into AEMO, then AEMO will perform for each day during the system down time the calculations described in clause 8.9 using estimates for the each piece of data that it does not receive under that clause.
+Any discrepancy between the estimates used by AEMO and the actual data will be treated as an adjustment under clause 8.9.17 and the calculations under clause 8.9 will be revised as described in clause 8.9.17.

-[Taken from clause 33 in current NSW/ACT RMPs]

 Estimation and Reconciliation (STTM Network Sections)

 Network Operator to Provide Data to AEMO